-Johnson County Public Works is responsible for snow and ice removal on roadways, streets and gravel roads in the unincorporated area.
+Johnson County Public Works is responsible for snow and ice removal in the unincorporated area.

 The decision to initiate snow and ice removal operations is based on factors such as snow accumulation, or expected accumulation, icy conditions which affect travel, and time of snowfall in relation to traffic volumes.
 The use of weather reports from the National Weather Service, review of local television satellite storm tracking and existing road condition reports are all used to determine the appropriate scope of operations.

 The County's roadways are divided into hard surfaced arterial roads, collector streets, residential streets and gravel roads.
 Arterial roads and those with hills, bridges, shaded driving surfaces or super elevated curves receive first priority.
 After arterial roads are cleared, crews will begin on collector roadways and residential streets.
-For the safety of motorists and our crews, they will only be cleared after 6:30am.
 Due to the logistics of moving motor graders to outlying areas of the county, gravel roads will only be plowed when snow accumulations exceed 3 inches.